jamesrhowe/4FieldAnalysis/README.md

 #### Implementations
 This tool has 2 current implementations.

-*Online/Remote*: Hosted at jamesrhowe.shinyapps.io/4-quadrant-analysis.
+*Online/Remote*: Hosted at https://jamesrhowe.shinyapps.io/4fieldanalysis/.
 It requires no user installation or initialization.
-(Currently undeployed due to server issues)

 *Local*: Hosted on a local repository and accessible from the command line.
 Requires user installation and setup.